UBTL/pandabrowser/README.md

 ## Setup & Start Up manually

-0. Run `npm install` (or `yarn` if you prefer)
+0. Run `npm install` or `bun install`

 1. Download the provided database metadata dump files (Either the SQLite or SQL files) for the SQLite files put them inside the /db/ folder and for the SQL files upload it into MySQL.

 2. Edit `config.js`, set database username, password, database name, etc. if you go with something different.

-3. Run `npm run build` to build up webpack and then `npm start`, the server should be run on `8880` port by default config
+3. Run `npm run build` or `bun run build` to build up webpack and then `npm start` or `bun start`, the server should be run on `8880` port by default config

 ### The server quits when I exit the terminal

-Try `npm start &`, or use `PM2` or `forever` to keep it running in background, for Windows users there is not much of an alternative to use here.
+Try `npm start &`, or use `PM2` or `forever` to keep it running in background (for those using vanilla nodejs), for Windows users there is not much of an alternative to use here.

 For pm2 you can do:
 sudo pm2 start npm --name "PANDADB" -- start